ShouyangDong/cuda_irregular_ops/README.md

 # Install
 To optimize the MCTS algorithm, the following Python packages are necessary:
 ```
-pip install chex jax mctx
+pip install chex jax mctx openai==0.28 tiktoken
 ```

-# Language reference
-Still in progress.

-See test cases and tutorials.
+## 📦 Artifact Instructions

+If you’d like to reproduce our results, follow the detailed steps in [`artifact.md`](artifact.md).

+This covers:

+- Environment setup
+- How to run transcompilation
+- Accuracy & performance evaluation
+- Expected outputs